Aanchal-Tiwari/Huffman-Coding-Project/README.md

 #########################################################################################
 Huffman coding is optimal for encoding single characters, but for encoding multiple characters with one encoding, other compression methods are better.
 Moreover, it is optimal when each input symbol is a known independent and identically distributed random variable having a probability that is the inverse of a power of two.

+# NOTE - The file path used in the code is with respect to my system.